Ham Tae-young

 During his tenure as a judge, he reversed the death sentence of the young Syngman Rhee, who became the first president of South Korea four decades later.
 After the Korean Empire fell and was annexed by Japan, Ham devoted his life to getting his country back.
 He was one of the 48 representatives of the March 1st Movement and was jailed several times.
 Ham was also active as a leader of Christianity in Korea, clashed often with Communists, and resisted Shinto rituals imposed by the Japanese government.

-After Korea became independent following Japan's defeat in World War II, Ham was heavily involved in the founding of Republic of Korea and expanding Christian institutions.
+After Korea became independent following Japan's defeat in World War II, Ham was heavily involved in the founding of South Korea and expanding Christian institutions.
 Ham's first position in the new government was the president of the audit committee.
 Rhee asked Ham to be his running mate at the height of the Korean War and the two won the election.
 Ham retired from public service and received Order of Merit for National Foundation.
 Ham died of natural causes at the age of 91 and it was observed for 7 days in a type of state funeral.
 One of his sons Hahm Pyong-Choon later became a prominent South Korean politician and scholar.